Ruby Murders: August 26, 1921

-- July 13, 1922
+July 13, 1922

 A few months later, after the manhunt had ended unsuccessfully, the authorities received news that two men in a Sonora cantina had bragged about being responsible for robbing the Ruby Mercantile.
 American police investigated the claim, but it wasn't until April 1922 that any arrests were made.
 By chance, an Arizona deputy sheriff overheard a conversation between the bartender and a customer at a cantina in Sasabe, Sonora; the bartender was trying to sell five gold teeth he had acquired sometime earlier by an outlaw named Manuel Martinez.
 When the deputy saw the teeth, he was sure they belonged to Myrtle so he bought them and took them back to the United States.
 Martinez was known for associating with a Mexican named Placidio Silvas, who lived near Oro Blanco, so the two were arrested and put on trial for murder in May 1922.
 Both were found guilty of murder by the court of Santa Cruz County.
 Martinez was sentenced to death by hanging and Silvas received a life sentence to be served at the state prison in Florence.
 However, on July 13, while they were being transported in a police car, the two prisoners managed to break free after Sheriff George White wrecked the car he and deputy L.A.
 Smith were transporting the prisoners in.
 The police car was found later that day, rolled into a ditch near Continental, with the bodies of White and Smith nearby.
 White was killed at the scene, but Smith was still alive and taken to a hospital, where he died of his wounds.

 The men who found White and Smith trailed the outlaws across the Santa Rita Mountains, but they lost track of them near Ruby due to a monsoon.
 The Arizona public was shocked about this latest double homicide so over 700 volunteers from Pima, Pinal, Cochise and Santa Cruz counties formed posses for the largest manhunt in the history of the Southwest.
-Initially, Martinez and Silvas evaded the search parties, but, six days after escaping, search dogs uncovered a blood stained file, which put the posses back on the bandits' trail.
+Initially, Martinez and Silvas evaded the search parties, but, six days after escaping, search dogs uncovered a bloodstained file, which put the posses back on the bandits' trail.
 That same day, Martinez and Silvas were found hiding under some brush in the Tumacacori Mountains, about seventy miles from the site where the two had escaped custody.
 The two Mexicans were re-tried in court and found guilty again, but the Mexican consul appealed the court's decision and obtained a writ, which delayed the case.
 Finally, the Supreme Court intervened and the matter was settled.
 Martinez was sentenced to death and executed by hanging on August 10, 1923.
 Silvas was put into prison at Florence, but he later escaped in 1928, never to be seen again.